-- Apply to graduate in your student portal by the deadline, which is Census. - Submit your dissertation to ProQuest per deadlines.
+- Apply to graduate in your student portal by the deadline as listed on the Academic Calendar. - Submit your dissertation to ProQuest per deadlines.

 WELCOME

 The School of Education & Human Development at the University of Colorado Denver welcomes you to participate in the PhD program in Education and Human Development.
 This handbook provides students with guidelines to the doctoral program which are aligned with the Rules of the Graduate School, including detailed information on the following: